burgil/tailwind-html-template/README.md

 # How to use?

-The be able to use this project you need to run:

 Open the terminal and make sure you are on the project root folder.

+Then you need to run:

 ```
 npm install
 ```
+and
 ```
 npm install -D tailwindcss
 ```